updated

 What else ...

-We are a multi species animal sanctuary therefore we prefer to keep the environment meat free.
-We will provide a nutritious plant based Meals for you every day which you are welcome to sit and enjoy with us.
-In your free time we highly recommend you to visit Competa and surrounding villages where there are plenty of bars and restaurants with amazing food and atmosphere.
-You could also take a trip down to the coast or explore the many different mountain hikes, river walks, tours, or take a swim in the public pool.
-We would recommended that you hire a car but there is a bus from Competa that runs 4 times a day, more during summer.
-We are a 40min walk from Competa town with the first part of the walk being up hill, we don't recommend to do this walk during to hottest part of the day in summer.
-There is a Moped on site that you can use to go back and fourth to the town if needed.
-We favour applications who can stay 3 weeks or longer so you can get to know the animals and the routine, but may be open to applications for shorter periods especially if you have D.I.Y or Building experience and could possibly help us on some bigger projects.
+In your free time, we highly recommend visiting Competa and the surrounding villages, where there are plenty of bars and restaurants with amazing food and atmosphere.
+You can also take a trip down to the coast or explore the many different mountain hikes, river walks, tours, or take a swim in the public pool.
+We would recommend to bring or hire a car to move around, but the road to the coast is easy for hitchhiking.
+There is also a bus from Competa to Malaga, stopping down the coast, that runs 4 times a day, more during the summer.
+We are a 30min walk from Competa town, with the first part of the walk being uphill; we don't recommend doing this walk during the hottest part of the day in summer.

 We look forward to meeting you :)